 .uk domain names

-- .co.uk – Originally intended for companies within the UK, this is classed as a ‘fully open’ domain name where the usual conditions for registering domain names apply.
+- .co.uk – Originally intended for companies within the UK, this is classed as a ‘fully open’ domain where the usual conditions for registering domain names apply.

 - .uk – .uk domain names are reserved for the registrant of the equivalent .co.uk domain name.
-The rights of registration are only in place for 5 years and ends in June 2019.

 - .org.uk – For non-commercial organisations.
 Like the .co.uk domain name, this is a ‘fully open’ domain name where the usual conditions for registering a domain name apply.
 This is useful for charities, trades unions, political parties, community groups, educational councils, professional institutions, etc.